We Demystify Money.

 Mary Grace E. Lim-Blanca

 Grace is a seasoned administrative assistant with over 10 years experience in the field.
 She considers this career path as a haven of opportunities and learning experiences, that keep her growing professionally day by day.
 She is also a former teacher with a passion to make a difference in the lives of the new generation.
-Recently, Grace graduated from Davao Doctors College with a degree of Bachelor of Science in Occupational Therapy.
+Grace graduated from Davao Doctors College with a degree of Bachelor of Science in Occupational Therapy.
+Recently she passed the state board exam for Occupational Therapy and is now a licensed Occupational Therapist.
 She finds PlayMoolah’s vision mirroring her own values and she feels strongly connected to the heart of its mission.

 Investment & Programs Lead